ThuwarageshJ/SURF-23-24/README.md

     - Customize flare detection and plots
 - Lines 30-35 (Optional):
     - Customize parameters for flare detection and light curve processing
+- Run `constants'py` after mentioning the folderpaths to check the validity of the paths.